LateThen/LateThen/README.md

 ### <div align="center">Hello, my name is Michal Carska  🌚</div>

-- 🔭 I´m currently trying to make a minigame in Unity
+- 🔭 I´m currently trying to make a game in Unity

 - 🌱 I´m currently learning on how to use many programming languages